ACM-AIML-23-24/BATCH2/README.md

 # BATCH2This is for the peeps in batch 2
-Append you names along with your registration number here
+Append your names along with your registration number here

 M. Harshini - 220905025